Probate Q&A Series

 • Identify the owner after the first death: If survivorship applied, the surviving spouse became sole owner at that time; if not, the predeceased spouse’s share became part of his estate.

-• Use the right forum: Handle the primary (domiciliary) estate in the North Carolina Clerk of Superior Court; clear and transfer the out-of-state real estate through that state’s probate court (ancillary probate or by recording exemplified NC probate papers if allowed).
+• Use the right forum: Handle the primary (domiciliary) estate in the North Carolina Clerk of Superior Court; clear and transfer the out-of-state real estate through that state’s probate court or land-records process, as that state allows.

 • Sequence for a sale: If survivorship applied, open/complete ancillary probate only for the surviving spouse’s estate in the other state; if no survivorship, open a proceeding for the predeceased spouse there first, then address the surviving spouse’s interest.